grmvoid/safestack/README.md

 ## License

-ChainDB is licensed under the MIT - see the [LICENSE](LICENSE) file for details.
+ChainVault is licensed under the MIT - see the [LICENSE](LICENSE) file for details.